+THE SHARES REPRESENTED BY THIS PROXY WILL BE VOTED AS DIRECTED OR, IF NO DIRECTION IS GIVEN, SHARES WILL BE VOTED IDENTICAL TO THE BOARD OF DIRECTORS' RECOMMENDATION.
 This proxy, when properly executed, will be voted in the manner directed herein.
-If no direction is made, this proxy will be voted "FOR" the nominee for director in proposal 1 and "FOR" proposal 2.
-In their discretion, the Named Proxies are authorized to vote upon such other matters that 붊 may properly come before the Annual Meeting or any adjournment or postponement thereof.
+In their discretion, the Named Proxies are authorized to vote upon such other matters that may properly come before the meeting or any adjournment or postponement thereof.

 You are encouraged to specify your choice by marking the appropriate box (SEE REVERSE SIDE) but you need not mark any box if you wish to vote in accordance with the Board of Directors' recommendation.
-The Named ş Proxies cannot vote your shares unless you sign and return this card.
+The Named Proxies cannot vote your shares unless you sign (on the reverse side) and return this card.